Chris Fritze

 Have fun!

-If you enjoy watching this video then please support my fundraising campaign to equip two school class rooms in Darfur, Sudan.
+If you enjoy watching this video then please support my fundraising campaign to equip school class rooms in Darfur, Sudan.
 Thank you!

 Click here if you want to take a look at my equipment.